rixbrnn/tdc_kg_2025/1-sql/README.md

 **TODO Tasks in `question-2-todo.sql`:**
 - ✍️ Complete the SELECT statements
 - ✍️ Add proper JOIN clauses
-- ✍️ Implement GROUP BY columns
+- ✍️ Implement GROUP BY columns (if necessary)
-- ✍️ Add ROW_NUMBER() window function if necessary
-- ✍️ Complete the final SELECT and WHERE clauses
+- ✍️ Complete the final SELECT and WHERE clauses (if necessary)

 ---